Viky397/TorWICDataset/README.md

 ![Otto Robot](otto.png)
 ![Table of sensors](sensor_table.png)

 The dataset provides 18 trajectories in 4 scenarios, including the baseline setup.
 Each trajectory contains the robot traversing through a static  configuration of the environment, starting and finishing at the fixed April-Tag.
-Users can stitch the trajectory together with the provided script to create routes with structural changes in the scene.
+Users can stitch the trajectories together with the provided script to create routes with structural changes in the scene.
 A high level overview of the scenarios and trajectories is listed in the table below.

 ![trajs](trajs.png)